-(1) Each of the Company's employees to whom Artisan has granted equity have entered into a stockholders agreement with respect to all shares of APAM common stock they have acquired from the Company and any shares they may acquire from the Company in the future, pursuant to which they granted an irrevocable voting proxy to a Stockholders Committee.
-As of March 31, 2014, Artisan's employees held 1,616,969 shares of Class A common stock subject to the agreement and all 21,566,436 outstanding shares of Class B common stock.
+(1) The Company's employees to whom Artisan has granted equity have entered into a stockholders agreement with respect to all shares of APAM common stock they have acquired from the Company and any shares they may acquire from the Company in the future, pursuant to which they granted an irrevocable voting proxy to a Stockholders Committee.
+As of June 30, 2014, Artisan's employees held 1,616,969 shares of Class A common stock subject to the agreement and all 21,566,436 outstanding shares of Class B common stock.